On Air Now

 14 August 2020, 15:16

 400 years ago, the recorder was so popular that people were writing concertos for it.
 Now, we associate it with primary school music lessons.
 We’re here to explain why...

-Long before it was used as a teaching instrument, Renaissance and Baroque composers like Monteverdi, Purcell and Bach loved to compose for this small, whistle-like instrument.
-Here’s Vivaldi's lovely Recorder Concerto in C:
+Long before the recorder was used as a teaching instrument, Renaissance and Baroque composers like Monteverdi, Purcell and Bach loved to compose for this small, whistle-like instrument.
+Here’s Vivaldi’s lovely Recorder Concerto in C:

 Back then, all recorders would have been made from wood and ivory – a far cry from today’s primary school plastic numbers.